| |

 San Francisco Cable Cars

 The fare for a single ride is $8 per person, making it an affordable and unforgettable adventure.
-Use the MuniMobile app to purchase your tickets online or buy a ticket using the exact cash at a number of locations.
+Use the MuniMobile app to purchase your tickets online or buy a ticket using exact cash at select locations.
 You can find out more ticket information here.

 Begin day one of your 2 day itinerary for San Francisco with a delightful breakfast at one of the local favorites, like Eight AM or Hollywood Cafe.
 Both are just a short walk from the cable car turnaround.